In this article, you’ll discover if squash shoes are ideal for walking.

 However: If you just want to get a taste of the sport first, you can use running shoes without a guilty conscience.

 Squash shoes are great for indoor court games, specifically the squash game.
-Turning it to an outdoor shoe might ruin it eventually.
+Turning it into an outdoor shoe might ruin it eventually.
 In this article, we have discussed better options for your convenience.